The Beyonder's Prophecy

 “I need to focus,” she muttered to herself.
 “This is just a project.
 He’s just a contractor.
 This doesn’t mean anything.”

 Jalen submitted the most ambitious proposal he could come up with.
-If Tim Horner accepted it and Jalen completed the project, it would yield a payday three times the amount of Chris Westward’s project, which was saying something because Chris Westwood’s project had yielded Jalen’s highest payday ever.
+If Tim Horner accepted it and Jalen completed the project, it would yield a payday three times the amount of Chris Westward’s project, which was saying something because Chris Westward’s project had yielded Jalen’s highest payday ever.

 Jalen sat at his desk, sipping his coffee, staring at his laptop screen.
-His mouse hovered over the “Sent” folder, confirming that his ambitious proposal had officially been sent to Tim Horner.
+His mouse hovered over the “SENT” folder, confirming that his ambitious proposal had officially been sent to Tim Horner.

 His gut told him that this was either going to be the biggest payday of his career or a complete waste of time.
 He didn’t expect a quick response.

-Then...
+Then a few minutes later...
 DING.
 An email notification popped up.

-From: Tim Horner Subject: Re: Guest House Renovation Proposal
+Subject: Re: Guest House Renovation Proposal

 Jalen exhaled sharply, steeling himself as he clicked on the message.

-Jalen, Thanks for sending this over.
+Thanks for sending this over.
 I took a quick look through the numbers, and I’ll be honest with you, it was more than I was anticipating, however, I appreciate the level of detail you included and the craftsmanship you’re proposing.
 I’d like to discuss a few things before making a decision.
 Can you come back out to the property this Friday at 11:00 AM to go over the details in person?
 Let me know if that works for you.
-Best, Tim Horner

 Jalen leaned back in his chair, rubbing his chin.